facebook/zstd/programs/zstd.1.md

     Note: cannot use both this and -D together
-    Note: `--long` mode will be automatically activated if chainLog < fileLog (fileLog being the windowLog requried to cover the whole file).
+    Note: `--long` mode will be automatically activated if chainLog < fileLog (fileLog being the windowLog required to cover the whole file).
 You can also manually force it.
 	Node: for all levels, you can use --patch-from in --single-thread mode to improve compression ratio at the cost of speed
     Note: for level 19, you can get increased compression ratio at the cost of speed by specifying `--zstd=targetLength=` to be something large (i.e 4096), and by setting a large `--zstd=chainLog=`
 * `-M#`, `--memory=#`:
     Set a memory usage limit.
 By default, Zstandard uses 128 MB for decompression